 Open water is the basic scuba certification for divers.
 The certification is for up to 60′ at this level of dive training.
 Openwater class has two portions to complete.
-First there are the academics, which completed online at your own pace, that teach the science behind diving as well as provide a basic understanding of the scuba gear itself.
+First there are the academics, which are completed online at your own pace.
+They teach the science behind diving as well as provide a basic understanding of the scuba gear itself.
 Next you complete in-water training.
 Our student divers will spend a day learning the basics in a pool (confined water) and then 2 days of open water diving.
 Students need to have their own mask, snorkel and fins before pool work begins.
 The academics can be done online, at your leisure, click here to begin the eLearning.
 There is no fee for use of our rental gear for our OW students, all entrance fees, and boat fees are covered by us.
 Our classes Go to the pool on Fridays, the State Park on Saturdays and dive off the boat or State Park on Sundays.
 Classes are limited to the first 6 students to reserve spots.
 Ages 12 and up only due to the size of the dive gear.
-Private Openwater classes with a custom schedule are available for $650 per student.
-Children under 15 will only be enrolled in Private classes due to the increased supervision required.
+Private Openwater classes with a custom schedule are available for $700 per student.
+Please call us if you have children under the age of 15, medical conditions or any special concerns (Some.
+Some medical conditions require a doctors approval.